kenklabnik/sprint_3/README.md

-# sprint_2
+# sprint_3
-Sprint 2 project from TripleTen bootcamp.
+Sprint 3 project from TripleTen bootcamp.
+Statistical data analysis for telecommunications.

 ## Usage
 The .ipynb file was downloaded as-is from TripleTen's JupyterNotebook instance.
 The Python code output and Markdown cells should be maintained from when this project was originally reviewed.